Kibbu92/CustumQuantumTensorflow/paper/paper.md

 The field of HQNNs is dominated by well-established frameworks that enable quantum circuit simulation and integration with classical deep learning models.

 Among these, PennyLane represents one of the most widely used solutions.
-It provides high-level abstractions for quantum circuit construction, including data encoding strategies and variational templates.
+It provides a set of predefined quantum operations and circuit, including data encoding strategies and variational templates.
 A key strength of PennyLane lies in its flexibility, supporting the integration with TensorFlow [@tensorflow:2015], PyTorch [@pytorch:2019], and FLAX/JAX [@flax:2020, @jax:2018] through dedicated interface layers (e.g., qml.qnn.KerasLayer, qml.qnn.TorchLayer).
 Similarly, TensorFlow Quantum enables the implementation of HQNNs by using Cirq [@Cirq:2025] as its